jina-ai/jina/docs/chapters/flow/index.md

 ## CompoundIndexer (Vector + KV Indexers)

-To develop neural search applications, it is useful to use a `CompoundIndexer` in the same `Pod` for both `index` and `query` Flows.
-The following `yaml` file shows an example of this pattern:
+For neural search applications, it helps to use a `CompoundIndexer` in the same Pod for both the index and query Flows.
+The following YAML file shows an example of this pattern:

 ```yaml
 !CompoundIndexer